-The therapist is typically a Psychologist i.e. Talk Therapist or licensed Sex Therapist.
+The therapist is typically a Psychologist (i.e. Talk Therapist) or licensed Sex Therapist.
 The Surrogate Partner, also called a Sex Surrogate or Surrogate Partner Therapist is a trained and certified professional, a kind of mentor for the client, who simulates being the client’s intimate and/or sexual partner.

 Surrogate Partner Therapy, through the Surrogate Partner, includes the possibility of physical touch, sexual intimacy, and even sexual intercourse — all depending on what’s functional and needed in the course of the therapy process.
-At any rate, the core idea behind Surrogate Partner Therapy is the belief that people can only learn about sexual intimacy by experiencing it, which makes this Mind-Body Therapy a so-called embodied experience or somatic experience.
+At any rate, the core idea behind Surrogate Partner Therapy is the belief that people can only learn about sexual intimacy or somatic intimacy by experiencing it, which makes this Mind-Body Therapy a so-called embodied experience or somatic experience.

 The clients of Surrogate Partner Therapy are usually unpartnered, that is, they have no erotic or sexual relationship.
 As a general rule, Surrogate Partner Therapy is not recommended for those who are engaged in a relationship.
 In these cases, regular Sex Therapy, Sex Coaching, or Somatic Sex Coaching is the better treatment option for either the individual and/or the couple.